developmentseed/stac-auth-proxy/docs/user-guide/configuration.md

 ### `ITEMS_FILTER_KWARGS`

-: Keyword arguments for CQL2 expression generator
+: Keyword arguments for CQL2 expression factor

     - **Type:** Dictionary of keyword arguments used to initialize the class
     - **Required:** No, defaults to `{}`